tonaczew/project-foodhunter-frontend/README.md

 If you wish to examine the source code or make modifications to the application, you can clone the repository to your local machine by running the following command:

 `git clone https://github.com/tonaczew/project-foodhunter-frontend.git`

+This project is also hosted on GitHub Pages, allowing you to try it out without having to clone the repository or run it locally.
+You can access the live version of the project by visiting https://tonaczew.github.io/project-foodhunter-frontend

 ## Usage